gmc-code/PC-microbit-micropython/docs/lessons/For_loops_2.rst

 .. admonition:: Tasks

     #.
-Write a for-loop to scroll each letter in 'ace' individually with an '*' between them.
+Write a for-loop to scroll each letter in 'bot' individually with a '|' between them.
     #.
-Write a for-loop to scroll each digit in '8850' individually with a '-' between them.
+Write a for-loop to scroll each digit in '8850' individually with a '+' between them.

     .. dropdown::
         :icon: codescan